craigyjp/Pico-RP2040-Autotune-AS3340/README.md

 A spin off from my 8 note poly MIDI to CV, a standalone dual oscillator with autotune.

-Using a Waveshare Zero Rp2040, the CV's, Pitchbend, CC, gates and triggers will all need some level conversion in hardware which I've covered in the schematic PDF.
+Using a YD-RP2040, the CV's, Pitchbend, CC, gates and triggers will all need some level conversion in hardware which I've covered in the schematic PDF.
 I've used matching 12k/36k resistors on the CV DAC level converters to give 4x conversion and this gives 1v/octave, Velocity uses 10k/10k for 2x conversion for 0-5v velocity range.

 # The Waveshare should be setup with a Flash Size of 1.5Mb/512Kb FS

 * The triggers and gates are currently +3.3v.
-* 2 CV ouputs for osc1 & osc2.
 * 1 filter CV outputs
 * 1 velocity CV outputs
 * 1 gate outputs